centreon/centreon-documentation/versioned_docs/version-23.04/connect/saml.md

 If you turn on **Enable automatic management**, users that log in to Centreon will be attached to the [contact groups](../monitoring/basic-objects/contacts-groups.md#contact-groups) you have defined.

-- Define which attribute from the Identity Provider will be used to retrieve values to create relationships with access groups.
+- Define which attribute from the identity provider will be used to retrieve values to create relationships with access groups.
 - Match the attributes retrieved from the Identity Provider with the contact groups you want the user to belong to.

 > Each time the user logs in, groups management is reinitialized to take into account any new information from the identity provider.